5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 ### Notable Features

 - 3D Globe in Apple Maps
-- Slimmed kext for the Intel AC 9260:
+- Slimmed kexts:
-  - AirportItlwm.kext (1,7 instead of 16, 1 MB)
+  - AirportItlwm.kext (1,7 instead of 16, 1 MB).
+Only contains firmware for Intel AC 9260
-  - IntelBluetoothFirmware.kext (559 Kb instead of 11,5)
+  - IntelBluetoothFirmware.kext (559 Kb instead of 11,5 MB). .
+Only contains firmware for Intel AC 9260

 ## Issues
 - [ ] Another Mini-PC with a Black-Screen-on-Wake issue.
 Needs invesigation.
 Workaround: Disable Display sleep.